htranin/classificationXray/README.md

 Before running it, you need to change the variables <code>xmmdet</code>, <code>chadet</code> and <code>swidet</code> to match your local XMM, Chandra and Swift catalogs of detections.

-The output of the code if a catalog "..._with_counterparts_x.fits" containing the same number of entries as the input catalog.
+The output of the code is a catalog "..._with_counterparts_x.fits" containing the same number of entries as the input catalog.

 For more advanced X-ray-to-X-ray matches, please use the STONKS pipeline (https://github.com/ErwanQuintin/STONKS).